 Foxes mark their territory with feces and urine.
 If you find evidence of this in your yard, clean it immediately.
 Not only will this reduce the risk of infection, but it will also discourage the fox from returning to your yard.

 To clean up fox droppings, use a biological washing power and hot water to break down the substance.
 You can also use enzyme-based washes.

 Hailing is an effective tactic, but it must be done consistently.
 You use your voice and body language to warn off the fox.
 For example, you may:

 - Walk/run confidently towards the fox

 - Jump up and down on the spot

-- Throw a tennis ball at them
+- Throw a tennis ball towards them

-Inner city foxes may be less receptive to hailing than suburban foxes because they’ve had more interactions with humans.
+Foxes are usually very scared of humans so they’ll run away.
+Inner-city foxes may be less receptive to hailing than suburban foxes because they’ve had more interactions with humans.